ygotame/FPA/g11n/README.md

-This folders holds the language files
+This folder holds the language files